 Where W is the dry weight of the used matter and V is the volume of collected ASEO.

-Analyses of Volatile Organic Compounds
+Analyses of volatile organic compounds

 One microliter of ASEO sample was diluted (1:100) with hexane and injected into the gas chromatography-mass spectrometry (GC-MS) system.
 GC SHIMADZU QP2010 system was used to analyze the volatile compounds in the N. tabacum extract (without derivatization).
 DB-5MS (5% Diphenyl / 95% Dimethylpolysiloxan) capillary column having (30 m length, 0.25 i.d., film thickness 0.28 µm) and helium as carrier gas (1 mL/min, constant flow) was used for compound separation.
 The oven temperature was programmed from 65 °C (2 min initial time) increased to 300 °C at 10 °C/min (isothermal for the final time).
 The actual temperature in the MS source reached 230 ºC, and the MS was operated in the electron impact mode at 70 eV ion source energy.
 The injector temperature was 250 °C, while the injection volume was 1 µL and a total run of one hour is performed, with mass detector scan range m/z = 50–550.
 Data receipt and processing were performed using Shimadzu GC-MS solution software.
 The detected compounds were tentatively identified, by MS spectral correlations using NIST08 (National Institute of Standards and Technologies, Mass Spectra Libraries), as well as published data.